rohan-v8rma/data-structures-and-algorithms/README.md

 In this way, efficiency of the CPU can be enhanced.
 This method of solving a solution is referred to as dynamic programming.

+See examples of question solved using dynamic programming under the `dynamic-programming` directory.

 # Arrays

 An array is a homogenous data structure: all elements are of the same type.
 Also, the elements of an array are stored in adjacent memory locations.